Yashaswini278/Yashaswini278.github.io/_pages/projects.md

 layout: page
 title: projects
 permalink: /projects/
-description: Some of my personal projects.
+description: Some of my relevant personal projects, completed as part of coursework or out of personal interest
 nav: true
 nav_order: 2
 ---